-Bannockburn Conservation Area The Ausable Bayfield Conservation Authority (ABCA) purchased Bannockburn Conservation Area from Grant Webster in 1973 to protect the Bayfield River valley and provide habitat for wildlife.
-This 62-acre (25-hectare) conservation area is open year-round and has six different natural communities: Wet Meadow; Eastern White Cedar Forest; Bannockburn River and Walden Creek: Deciduous Forest: Old Field and Mixed Scrub: and Marsh.
+Bannockburn Conservation Area The Ausable Bayfield Conservation Authority purchased Bannockburn Conservation Area from Grant Webster in 1973 to protect the Bayfield River valley and provide habitat for wildlife.
+This 62-acre (25-hectare) Conservation Area is open year-round and has six different natural communities: Wet Meadow; Eastern White Cedar Forest; Bannockburn River and Walden Creek; Deciduous Forest; Old Field and Mixed Scrub; and Marsh.
 Whatever the season, the rich variety of natural communities awaits you.
 In spring, look for wildflowers on the forest floor and birds migrating from their winter homes.
-By summertime, the conservation area is alive with wildlife and new growth in plants and trees.
+By summertime, the Conservation Area is alive with wildlife and new growth in plants and trees.
 Along the trail, watch for tracks and signs of wildlife such as fur, feathers and scat.
-Autumn is a beautiful time of year with the fall colours of the trees along with Goldenrod and Asters growing in the wet meadow and old field ecosystems.
-In winter, the coniferous forest provides food and shelter for deer, rabbits, squirrels, and winter birds.
+Autumn is a beautiful time of year with the fall colours of the trees along with goldenrod and asters growing in the wet meadow and old field ecosystems.
+In winter, the coniferous forest provides food and shelter for deer, rabbits, squirrels and winter birds.

 Permitted activities in Bannockburn Conservation Area include hiking, fishing and bird watching.
 Hunting and use of motorized vehicles such as snowmobiles, ATVs or dirt bikes are not allowed.
 Take nothing but pictures and leave nothing but footprints.
 Admission is free.
-Ausable Bayfield Conservation welcomes donations to cover the costs of ongoing maintenance.
-Visit abca.ca for more information.
-One main trail leads from the parking into the conservation area.
-Please stay on the trails to protect water, soil, and habitat for living things.
+The Ausable Bayfield Conservation Authority welcomes donations to cover the costs of ongoing maintenance.
+Visit abca.on.ca for more information.
+One main trail leads from the parking into the Conservation Area.
+Please stay on the trails to protect the natural environment.
 The first 500 metres of trail consists of accessible boardwalks over the Bannockburn River and Walden Creek.
-It stops at a rest area at Point of Interest Number 4 (please refer to map).
-The trails throughout the rest of the conservation area take you through windy and hilly terrain including a few stairs and boardwalks.
+It stops at a small rest area at Point of Interest Number 4 (refer to map).
+The trails throughout the rest of the Conservation Area take you through windy and hilly terrain including a few stairs and boardwalks.
 Allow at least an hour to hike the outer loop, which is about two kilometres in length.
 The outer loop includes hiking through the six natural communities and includes the coniferous forest and marsh.
-To take the short loop, turn right at Point of Interest Number 10 (refer to map), a leisurely hike on the short loop that takes about 40 minutes.
+To take the short loop, turn right at Point of Interest Number 10 (refer to map), a leisurely hike on the short loop that takes approximately 40 minutes.